Transitional National Government of Somalia: Overview

 The TNG was established in 20 April–5 May 2000 at the Somalia National Peace Conference held in Arta, Djibouti.

-In principle, the Transitional National Charter, which gave rise to the TNG, recognized de facto regional autonomy and the existence of new entities in the north of the former Somalia, home to relatively homogenous clans.
+In principle, the Transitional National Charter, which gave rise to the TNG, recognized de facto regional autonomy and the existence of new entities in the north of the former Somalia, home to relatively homogeneous clans.
 In some parts of Somalia, however, decentralization meant state authority disintegrated.

-Somalia's powerful neighbor, Ethiopia, immediately opposed the TNG, fearing that Somali reunification would reignite claims on the Ogaden region.
-In response, Ethiopia supported groups in Somalia that resisted the TNG and actively sponsored the formation of opposition alliances to preserve its strategic interests.
-Most notably, it sponsored the creation of a powerful anti-TNG warlord coalition called the Somalia Reconciliation and Restoration Council (SRRC) which was founded in Ethiopia during mid-2001.
+Somalia's powerful neighbor, Ethiopia, immediately opposed the TNG, fearing that it would renew claims on the Ogaden region.
+Ethiopia supported groups in Somalia that resisted the TNG, actively sponsoring the formation of opposition alliances to preserve its strategic interests.
+Most notably, it sponsored the creation of a powerful warlord coalition called the Somalia Reconciliation and Restoration Council (SRRC) which was founded in Ethiopia during mid-2001.
 The SRRC served as the main political and military opposition to the TNG.
 The emergence of the TNG alarmed Puntland's ruling government, who feared that a reunified Somalia would be oriented to the south.
 In January 2001, Abdullahi Yusuf Ahmed requested the United Nations 'review its decision' to recognize the TNG and protested to the Arab League about support being given to the government.
 Yusuf also joined the Ethiopian warlord coalition in order to undermine the TNG.
 After the 9/11 attacks, the Ethiopian government openly accused the TNG leadership of being Islamic extremists who were pro-Bin Laden and the SRRC called on the international community to intervene in Somalia and set up a transitional government akin to Afghanistan.

+Concurrent to the formation of the transitional government, the various Islamic Courts that had emerged to challenge the hegemony of Somali warlords in Mogadishu unified their militias into a single combat force in 2000.
+This signified the emergence of the first major non-warlord affiliated Somali armed force in the city.
+When the TNG was established that same year, the momentum of the Islamic Courts was slowed as they opted to support the TNG.
+The chairman of the Islamic Courts was elected as a member of the Transitional National Assembly.
+Openly threatened by warlords, the Courts protected the President Abdiqasim Salad Hassan during his return to the capital in August 2000, and soon handed over their heavy weaponry to the newly formed TNG.
+During 2001 the TNG gradually absorbed the Islamic courts and their militia, ceasing function by the years end.